 - Easily recover corrupted EDB file from Exchange Server 2016 & below versions.

-- Save EDB emails into EML, MSG, PDF, HTML & MBOX
+- Save Exchange EDB to PST, EML, MSG, PDF, HTML & MBOX file formats

 - Date Range Filter to recover specific emails and other items of EDB files

 To recover mailbox from failed Exchange 2016 server manually, you have to use /m:RecoverServer.
-After restoring Exchange server, you need to recover corrupted EDB file for that you have to Exchange EDB Recovery Software described in the above section which easily recovers the damaged or corruption Exchange database file without any loss of data in a simplified manner.
+After restoring the Exchange server, you need to recover the corrupted EDB file for that you can use the Exchange EDB Recovery Software described in the above section which easily recovers the damaged or corruption Exchange database file without any loss of data in a simplified manner.